Racial Equity Reading Group

 To join please email email@example.com.
 We will email Zoom info to you.

 You’re invited!
 SF Bay PSR has launched an informal reading and discussion group to learn more about issues of racial equity, particularly as they relate to the fields of public health and medicine.
 We read a different book or articles every 4-6 weeks, followed by a 60–90-minute discussion on Zoom.
 This online, drop-in group is open to anyone (not just physicians) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.

-The conversations will be co-facilitated by SF Bay PSR Board Member Dr. Sarah Coates.
+The conversations are usually facilitated by SF Bay PSR Board Member Dr. Sarah Coates.

 Bill Moyers PODCAST: Heather McGhee: How American Racism has a Cost for Everyone

 If you have time, please read the book too.

 AUGUST 25, 7:45 pm: PART 2

 Discussion of Inflamed: Deep Medicine and the Anatomy of Injustice led by Dr. Rupa Marya